Tradition is not sacred in my kitchen. Here, Shandong-style asparagus is amped up

 1 tsp (5 mL) toasted mixed black and white sesame seeds

-Bring medium pot of water to boil on high heat.
-Add asparagus.
-Cook until just tender-crisp and bright green, about 2 minutes.
+Trim asparagus.
+Cut each stalk on diagonal into 4 segments.
+In medium pan of boiling, salted water, cook asparagus on medium heat 2 minutes, or just until tender-crisp and bright green.
 Drain.
 Plunge asparagus into large bowl of ice water.
 Let sit 2 minutes.
 Drain.
 Place on paper towels and pat dry.

 In medium bowl, whisk together soy sauce, sesame oil, vinegar, chili flakes and garlic.
 Add asparagus.
 Toss gently to coat.

 Transfer to serving plate.
-Sprinkle sesame seeds over top.
+Sprinkle with sesame seeds.

 Makes 4 servings.